Diuit/DUChat-iOS-demo/README.md

 ### Preparation

-1. Before we start coding in Xcode, we need two session tokens which are registered by two different user serials.
+1. Before we start coding in Xcode, we need two session tokens that are registered by two different user serials.
 You can jump to step 4. if you know how to do it.
-2. Use our deploy button to build a server of your own.
+2. Use the deploy button to build a server of your own.
 (If you don't know how to fill the form, please check [here](https://github.com/Diuit/DUChatServerDemo#configurations))
    [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Diuit/DUChatServerDemo)
-3. Visit `https://APP_NAME.herokuapp.com/getSessions.html` (note that `APP_NAME` is your app name deployed on Heroku), retrieve two session tokens by signing up with two different username(email).
-Let's name they `SESSION_A` , `SESSION_B` with user serial `USER_A` and `USER_B`.
+3. Visit `https://APP_NAME.herokuapp.com/getSessions.html` (note that `APP_NAME` is your app name on Heroku), retrieve two session tokens by signing up with two different username(email).
+Let's name them `SESSION_A` , `SESSION_B` with user serial `USER_A` and `USER_B`.
    ![signup](http://i.imgur.com/8RVBKLH.png)
 4. Keep these two tokens for later.